AndrewSales/XQS/README.md

     basex -bschema=mySchema.sch -bphase=myPhase compile.bxs

-**Note** a current limitation is that schema phase can only be specified during compilation and not at validation-time: see #7.
+**Note** a current limitation is that schema phase can only be specified during compilation and not at validation-time: see [#7](https://github.com/AndrewSales/XQS/issues/7).

 The output is an XQuery main module, which contains two external variables allowing the document to validate to be passed in:

     $Q{http://www.andrewsales.com/ns/xqs}uri
     $Q{http://www.andrewsales.com/ns/xqs}doc

+`$uri` should be a URI.
+If you XQuery processor supports it, you can use `$doc` to pass a document node instead.

 ### Validate